astr0coder99/exoplanet-project/README.md

 # 100 Worlds Beyond Our Sun: A Data-Driven Search for Earth 2.0

-Analyze data from the NASA Exoplanet Archive to explore confirmed exoplanets and their properties.
+This project analyzes over 38,000 confirmed and candidate exoplanets from NASA's Exoplanet Archive to identify the top 100 potentially habitable worlds.
+Using Python for data cleaning, filtering, and statistical analysis, the study focuses on key habitability criteria such as orbital period, planet radius, equilibrium temperature, surface temperature, and stellar insolation.

 ## Project Goals
 -Use Python to clean and organize exoplanet data for analysis.